Tigray's former rulers back in Mekelle, Ethiopian government declares ceasefire | Law-Order

 "The capital of Tigray, Mekelle, is under our control," Getachew Reda, a TPLF spokesperson, told Reuters by satellite phone on Monday night.
 Ethiopia's government said it was declaring a ceasefire following a request from the interim regional administration in Tigray, which Addis Ababa appointed after ousting TPLF forces.

-"This unilateral ceasefire declaration starts from today June 28, 2021 and will stay until the farming season ends," a statement released by the federal government late on Monday read.
+"This unilateral ceasefire declaration starts from today June 28, 2021 and will stay until the farming season ends," the federal government said in a statement late on Monday.
 Ethiopia's main planting season lasts from May to September.
 Reuters could not immediately establish whether the ceasefire was discussed with the TPLF.

 "Until all our enemies leave Tigray, we will fight," Liya Kassa, another TPLF spokesperson, said in an audio statement posted late on Monday on the Facebook page of the party-affiliated Tigrai Media House.
 Eritrea to the north and the neighbouring region of Amhara to the south both sent troops into Tigray to support Prime Minister Abiy Ahmed's government after it accused the TPLF of attacking military bases across the region in early November.

-The Ethiopian prime minister's spokesperson and the military's spokesperson did not respond to phone calls and messages seeking comment.
+The Ethiopian prime minister's spokesperson and the military's spokesperson did not respond to telephone calls and messages seeking comment.
 The TPLF could not immediately be reached for comment on the ceasefire.
 U.N.
-Secretary-General Antonio Guterres said he had spoken with Abiy and was "hopeful that an effective cessation of hostilities will take place.
+Secretary-General Antonio Guterres said he had spoken to Abiy and was "hopeful that an effective cessation of hostilities will take place.

 "It is essential that civilians are protected, humanitarian aid reach the people in need and a political solution is found," Guterres said in a statement.
-FIREWORKS AND CELEBRATIONS
+The U.N.
+Security Council is likely to meet on Tigray this week at the request of the United States, Ireland and Britain, diplomats said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)